Swiss perspectives in 10 languages

 More

 The law says that, by 2035, at least 35 terawatt hours (TWh) of electricity should be produced by renewables, and 39 TWh by hydropower.
-To achieve this, regulations have been eased to speed up the building of big hydro, solar, and wind installations.
-The interest for the country of their construction outweighs concerns about protecting the environment, the law suggests.
+To achieve this, regulations have been eased to speed up the building of big hydro, solar and wind installations.
+Interest in their construction outweighs concerns about protecting the environment, the law suggests.

 Faced with both climate and energy difficulties, nuclear energy could meanwhile be about to stage a grand comeback.
 In some countries this is already the case: Japan, for example, has restarted some plants, while France, Belgium and Finland have decided to extend the lifespan of their nuclear facilities.